 A.2.8.
 If different codes and standards are used for different aspects of the same item or system, the consistency between them should be demonstrated.
-Typical areas covered by codes and standards a the following: Mechanical design, including stress analysis and fracture mechanics; - Structural design; - Earthquake resistant design; - Selection of materials; Fabrication of equipment and components; Inspection of fabricated and installed structures, systems and components; - Thermohydraulic and neutronic design; - Electrical design; Design of instrumentation and control systems; Shielding and radiation protection; - Fire protection; Maintenance, periodic testing and inspection as related to design; Design, qualification and production of fuel.
+Typical areas covered by codes and standards are the following:

+- Mechanical design, including stress analysis and fracture mechanics;

+- Structural design;

+- Earthquake resistant design;

+- Selection of materials;

+- Fabrication of equipment and components;

+- Inspection of fabricated and installed structures, systems and components;

+- Thermohydraulic and neutronic design;

+- Electrical design;

+- Design of instrumentation and control systems;

+- Shielding and radiation protection;

+- Fire protection;

+- Maintenance, periodic testing and inspection as related to design;

+- Design, qualification and production of fuel.

 A.2.9.
-For items important to safety for which no appropriate established codes or standards exist, approach derived from existing codes or standards for similar equipment should be applied.
-In the approach derived from existing codes or standards for similar equipment should be applied.
+For items important to safety for which no appropriate established codes or standards exist, an approach derived from existing codes or standards for similar equipment should be applied.
 In the absence of such codes and standards, the results of experience, tests or analysis, or a combination thereof, may be applied, and an explanation of the results and their applicability should be given.